ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 The `nimble-rich-text-editor` will be divided into two sections namely an `editor` section and a `footer` section.

-1. `editor` section is the actual text area to add or update rich text contents.
+1. `editor` section is the actual text area to add or update rich text content.
-2. `footer` section consists of `nimble-button` to control each text formatting functionalities like bold, italic etc,. and a `footer-actions` slot element which is typically used to add action buttons to the right bottom of the component.
+2. `footer` section consists of `nimble-button` to control each text formatting functionalities like bold, italic, etc, and a `footer-actions` slot element which is typically used to add action buttons to the right bottom of the component.

-An example usage of the `nimble-rich-text-editor` in the application layer is as follows:
+Example usage of the `nimble-rich-text-editor` in the application layer is as follows:

 ```html
 <nimble-rich-text-editor>